-1. sample Q-function Q from p(Q) since Q-learning 2. act according to Q for one episode which Q-function 3. update p(Q)
+1. sample Q-function Q from p(Q) since Q-learning is a since Q-learning is a which Q-function with Q. act according to Q for one episode q which Q-function with Q for Q.

 since Q-learning is off-policy, we don't care which Q-function was used to collect data how can we represent a distribution over functions?